RotherOSS/doc-otobo-installation/content/updating.rst

 Updating
 ========

-This procedure describes how to update an existing OTOBO 11.0 installation to OTOBO 11.1.
+This document describes the procedure for upgrading an existing OTOBO 11.0 to 11.1.
+However, the same procedure can be used for patch level updates, e.g., 11.1.0 to 11.1.1.
+Just omit the steps not relevant for patch level updates.

 .. note::